 If you have ESRD and are receiving at-home dialysis, you may receive telehealth services either at home or at your dialysis facility.
 Location restrictions related to telehealth are also eliminated.

-However, you must have occasional in-person visits with a healthcare professional after beginning at-home dialysis.
-These visits should take place once a month for the first 3 months and then every 3 months going forward.
+However, after beginning at-home dialysis, you must have occasional in-person visits with a healthcare professional.
+These visits should take place once a month for the first three months and then every three months going forward.

 Stroke

 Telehealth services may help you get quicker evaluation, diagnosis, and treatment of a stroke.
-Therefore, telehealth services may be used for an acute stroke no matter your location.
+Therefore, they may be used for an acute stroke regardless of your location.

 Accountable care organizations (ACOs)

-ACOs are groups of healthcare providers that work together to coordinate care for people with Medicare.
-This type of coordinated care will make sure that if you’re ill or have chronic health conditions, you’ll get the care that you need.
+ACOs are groups of healthcare providers that work together to coordinate care for Medicare beneficiaries.
+This type of coordinated care ensures that people who are ill or have chronic health conditions get the care they need.

 If you have Medicare and use an ACO, you’re now eligible to receive telehealth services at home.
 Location restrictions don’t apply.